 Here are the latest COVID-19 numbers confirmed Thursday in Washington state

-Pierce County reported 198 cases and one new death.
-The county has 550 deaths likely caused by COVID-19, according to the Tacoma-Pierce County Health Department.
+Pierce County reported 103 cases and three new deaths.
+The county has 558 deaths likely caused by COVID-19, according to the Tacoma-Pierce County Health Department.

-Statewide totals from the illness caused by the coronavirus are 419,382 and 5,626 deaths.
-Those numbers are up from 418,020 and 5,614 deaths on Wednesday.
-The case total includes 32,479 infections listed as probable.
+Statewide totals from the illness caused by the coronavirus are 425,848 and 5,690 deaths.
+Those numbers are up from 424,903 cases and 5,673 deaths as of Wednesday.
+The case total includes 33,094 infections listed as probable.
 DOH revises previous case and death counts daily.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.